vivitt/astro-portfolio/src/data/projects/guess-who-game.md

 [Live demo](https://guess-who-game-vivitt.vercel.app/)

 ### Motivation
-I worked on this game after realizing the classic version was quite biased, with only 5 women out of 20 cards and all the characters having almost identical skin tones.
+I decided to work on this game after realizing the classic version was quite biased, with only 5 women out of 20 cards and all the characters having almost identical skin tones.
 I illustrated the characters because I truly believe play is an important part of education, and I wanted players to have access to more diverse (and real) world representations.
 So, when I graduated from bootcamp, I saw the perfect opportunity to put my illustrations to use.

 In the end, it turned out to be a great learning tool for kids and foreign language learners.